CodingNomads/flask-webdev/content/s12_sending_emails_and_email_verification/s12_p03_configuration_in_flask_app.md

 ![It burns!](../images/server_on_fire.png)

 The `RAGTIME_MAIL_SUBJECT_PREFIX` is just that, the subject prefix for when the app sends an email.
-When the app sends email to users, it will be *from* whatever the value of the `RAGTIME_MAIL_SENDER`.
+When the app sends email to users, it will be *from* whatever you set the value of `RAGTIME_MAIL_SENDER` to.

 ### Initializing Flask-Mail